Unsung Heroines

 Many of these women were married to artists and it is no surprise that usually their husband's work is, inevitably, better known.
 Although women were at least allowed, for the first time during this period, to attend art school, their continued relative obscurity raises interesting questions about the confines that other conventions and obligations placed them under.

-• Evelyn-Dunbar: Studies-for-Faith,-Hope-and-Charity-II,-circa-1948
+• Evelyn-Dunbar: Study-for-the-background-to-The-Queue-at-the-Fish-Shop

-• Clare-Leighton: I-went-by-the-field-(Psalms),-BPL-667-1952
+• Clare-Leighton: French-landscape-with-telephone-mast,-circa-1920s

 Catalogues of Unsung Heroines